 Travelers also need to stay in touch with those at home, especially with children.
 If you're on the road a lot, establish a routine that your child can look forward to.
 One frequent traveler has a story-telling date each night with her son.
 8 p.m. is story time, regardless of where she is in the world.

 The technology that keeps you in touch with your office from the road can also keep you in contact with your family.
-Try making use of e-mail to help your children with their homework.
+Try making use of e-mail, texting, or video chat to help your children with their homework.

 Though it is tempting to use your time away to focus on work and limit home life to a 5-minute phone call, doing so may actually harm your performance.
 Staying in touch with your family and friends may seem like just one more thing in an already overcrowded schedule, but those connections are the very things that help you cope with business stress.

 Computer programs allow you something more than just a phone call.
 When you can, use programs such as Skype or FaceTime that allow you to have video conversations.

 In the end, you have to evaluate your priorities.
 Ultimately, what is more important to you?
 You will likely determine that you work to live, not the other way around.

 American Psychological Association

 The American Institute of Stress

 Canadian Psychiatric Association

 5 things you should know about stress.
 National Institute of Mental Health website.
 Available at: https://www.nimh.nih.gov/health/publications/stress/index.shtml.
 Accessed September 28, 2017.